SavvyWombat/caxton/README.md

 # Caxton

-A static site generator written in PHP using Blade templates.
+A static site generator written in PHP using Blade templates and Markdown.

 ## Getting started